Kristina01111000/lavendersite/README.md

 - update issue caused by woocommerce products needing to allow square to edit them
 - check to see why there are 70 products on the list but only 67 show up on the site
+- meeting on friday at 3:30, waiting on a confirmation
+- put time in cell phone